Navigating the Dacast VOD Solution: A Walkthrough

 .mj2 — Motion JPEG2000

 3. Creating VODs

-If for any reason you need to cancel an upload, click the “X” button.
-When you finish this step, next close the uploader to start managing VODs.
+If you need to cancel an upload you can click the “X” button.

 4. Managing Your VODs

-Upon finishing uploading the files, all successfully uploaded videos to the system should appear on the front page of your account.
+Upon finishing uploading the files, all successfully uploaded videos to the system should appear in the Video Section of your account.
 It will show the following information:

 - Created Date

-To begin working on a VOD, click on the pencil icon, simply hover your mouse towards the right of the video file (as shown above, with the cursor of the mouse).
+To begin working on a VOD, simply hover your mouse towards the right of a video file and click on the pencil (edit) icon.

 5. Configuring and Publishing VODs

-After clicking on the edit icon, you will be able to manage and control the media file.
-There are seven main tabs that offer a variety of publishing settings that allow you to indicate your preferences.
-Let’s break down what you can do under each tab.
+After selecting edit, you will be able to manage and control the media file.
+There are seven main tabs that offer a variety of settings.
+Let’s break down what you can do in each tab.